-Attend a Program - Attend an approved educational program on an approved topic.
+Attend a Program - Attend an approved educational program on an approved topic (such as a workshop offered by the Writing Center, or an RA program on a related topic).
 Write a reflection paper on what you have gained from this experience.
 This paper must be typed, double-spaced and should address the following:

-- (1) What policies did you violate?
-How does the information presented in the educational program relate to the policies that you have violated in this instance? - (2) If placed in the same situation that led to the incident, how would your actions be similar or different?
+- (1) What policies did you violate? - (2) How does the information presented in the educational program relate to the policies that you have violated in this instance? - (3) If placed in the same situation that led to the incident, how would your actions be similar or different?

-Domain(s): Knowledge Acquisition, Cognitive Complexity, Intrapersonal Competence
+Boyer's Principle(s): Educationally Purposeful, Disciplined, Community Domain(s): Knowledge Acquisition, Cognitive Complexity, Intrapersonal Competence